Calling Conda Source Activate from Bash Script: A Guide

 Step 2: Write the Bash Script

-Next, you’ll need to write the bash script that calls conda source activate.
-Here’s a simple example:
+Compose a bash script that calls conda source activate.
+Here is an example:

 #!/bin/bash